mupat/popcorn/README.md

 # Popcorn
-Simple webapp to administrate movie collections.
+Simple webapp to administrate a movie collection.

 ## Get up and running